-You might not know this, but statistically the 20th of January (that’s this Saturday!) is likely to be the coldest day of the year and we have to say, it’s certainly feeling like it at the moment.
+You might not know this, but statistically the 20th of January (that’s this Sunday!) is likely to be the coldest day of the year and whilst it’s not feeling too bad right now it’s set to get a lot colder leading up to the weekend.
 If you’re living in our accommodation then your house or room should be pretty well insulated and efficient – but there are still some handy tips you can follow to stay warm when you’re out and about, and to minimise your energy usage.

 Wrap up warm!